 The International Organisation of Supreme Audit Institutions (INTOSAI) was created to promote the exchange of ideas and experiences between Supreme Audit Institutions around the world.
 Over 170 Auditors-General, or their equivalent, are members.
 INTOSAI operates through the conduct of triennial Congresses, publication of an International Journal of Government Auditing, establishment of committees and working groups to study and report on various issues of interest to members, and through the work of the INTOSAI Development Initiative to provide information exchange and training for both practitioners and those who train them.
 INTOSAI is managed through the Congresses and annual Governing Board meetings.

-Requests for information and participating in surveys are received directly from Supreme Audit Institutions and responded to by the ANAO.
+Engagement with other supreme audit institutions (SAIs) allows the ANAO to participate in the international dialogue about best practice public administration and developments in public sector auditing.
+Requests for information and participating in surveys are received directly from SAIs and responded to by the ANAO.
 The ANAO also hosts visiting delegations, supports study visits and secondments from international peers.